ihmeuw-msca/burden-of-proof/risks/README.md

-This folder contains custom code for individual risk factors.
+This folder contains custom code for individual risk factors in the burden of proof publications.